aabhassharma/aabhassharma.github.com/_posts/2016-01-12-the-beginning-of-a-new-era.md

 ---
 layout: post
 title: "The beginning of a new era.."
-description: ""
-category:
-tags: []
+description: "Back to blogging and writing code" category:excuses
+tags: [blog, raspberrypi, hardware, automation, IOT]
 ---
 {% include JB/setup %}